Radio program/music director

 Did you ever bring artists into the studio for live segments and who were the biggest jerks or sweethearts?
 Was anyone completely different than what you were expecting?

-Asked by Matthew almost 10 years ago
+Asked by Matthew about 10 years ago

 It's been awhile since we've had a really famous artist in but as I recall, all of them acted like what you see...very nice & enjoyable to talk to.
 I can't think of anyone who acted like a jerk!Thanks for the question, Matthew!